NHL Winter Classic: United States

 A television camera and media personnel at the 2015 Winter Classic.
 The event became the NHL most watched regular season game in the United States.

 The Winter Classic games ranked among the most watched regular season NHL games on NBC when the network held the national U.S. broadcast rights from 2005 to 2021.
 Early entries in the Winter Classic ranked among the highest ratings for professional hockey in the U.S. since the 1970s, prior to that, the highest rating for an NHL game since then had been Wayne Gretzky's final game, which aired on Fox in 1999.
 Winter Classic viewership peaked in 2011 (due to it being rescheduled to primetime) and, with the exception of one-year bumps in 2014 and 2019, has been in a mostly steady decline since then.

 TNT holds the rights to televise the Winter Classic from 2022 to 2028.
 The 2022 game thus became the first time that the Winter Classic aired exclusively on American cable television.
 1.36 million people watched the game on TNT and it earned a 0.6 rating.
 This rating was a decline of 48% from the 2019 edition.
 However, the game had the widest audience in history of any NHL regular season game broadcast on cable.
 This was surpassed by the 2024 Winter Classic, which was viewed by only 1.1 million people (0.4 rating) combined on TNT and truTV.
 The 2025 Winter Classic took place on New Year's Eve in an attempt to avoid competing with the newly-expanded College Football Playoff bowl games.
 However, viewership dipped to under 1 million for the first time in the game's history.
-As a result, for the 2026 Winter Classic, the NHL moved the game to January 2.
+As a result, for the 2026 Winter Classic, the NHL moved the game to the evening of January 2.
+This event did see higher ratings, but only because of a change in methodology; had the ratings been measured the same way as previous years, its 823,000 measured viewers would have marked a continued decline.